augustawind/restcli/README.rst

 any script that gets executed (in the ``script`` field of a Request).

-For an example of a ``lib`` file, check out ``restcli.contrib.scripts``, which provides pre-baked functions and can be included in your own Requests.
+For an example of a ``lib`` file, check out ``restcli.contrib.scripts``, which provides helpful utilities and shortcuts, and can be included in your own Collections by adding ``restcli.contrib.scripts`` to the ``lib``.

 Requests
 ~~~~~~~~